Family Fun Treasure Trove

 Cape Town – the perfect family destination

 The ‘Mother City’ really ticks all the boxes when it comes to experiencing the ultimate family holiday – fun, energetic, and full of ideas, Cape Town is a veritable treasure trove of activities.
 Rent a car and head out on your own family adventure, or arrange day tours through the hotel.
-Alternatively, purchase a City Sightseeing Red Bus pass, which lets you hop on and off at various points throughout the city.
+Alternatively, purchase a City Sightseeing Red Bus pass, which allows you to hop on and off at various points throughout the city.

 Constantia & Surrounds

 The Constantia Greenbelt, right on our doorstep, beckons to be explored, with numerous hiking, running and cycling trails to choose from.
 It’s hard to believe that this lush, green forest is right in the middle of a city!

-High-flying adventures await at Acrobranch, an action-packed aerial park that will have visitors of all ages revelling in exhilarating tree-top adventures.
+High-flying adventures await at Acrobranch, an action-packed aerial park that will have visitors of all ages reveling in exhilarating tree-top adventures.

 Then there is Kirstenbosch, one of the great botanical gardens of the world – few others can match the sheer grandeur of its breathtaking setting.
 Marvel at the garden’s staggering flora, and let the kids run wild amongst rivers and trees.

 Traveller’s tip: Venture up to the ‘boomslang’ treetop canopy walkway at Kirstenbosch – kids will feel like little explorers, while you get to enjoy the view.

-Picturesque Hout Bay is a lovely place to spend some leisurely hours with the family – and a fair few animals!
+Picturesque Hout Bay is a lovely place to spend some leisurely hours with the family.
 Take a boat out to Seal Island, home to well over 60 000 Cape fur seals, or visit World of Birds Wildlife Sanctuary and Monkey Park – with over 3000 birds, it is the largest bird park in Africa.

 Right next door you will find the ‘Enchanted Forest’ jungle gym at Earthworx Garden Centre.
-Child minders watch the kids while you enjoy a coffee at the adjacent café.
-Or head to the Clay Café, where little ones can create their very own crockery.
+Child minders take care of the kids while you enjoy a coffee at the adjacent café or head to the Clay Café, where the kids can create their very own crockery.

 Traveller’s tip: Hungry?
 Massimo’s is renowned as one of the best Italian restaurants in Cape Town – and there’s a jungle gym in the garden!